 Somasekhar Sundaresan appointed Bombay High Court judge nearly two years after bias row

-The government had objected to the fact that the advocate expressed his views on matters pending before the court.
+The government had objected to the fact that the advocate expressed his views on matters pending before the court on social media.

 Nearly two years after he was first recommended by the Supreme Court collegium, the Centre on Thursday notified the appointment of Advocate Somasekhar Sundaresan as a judge of the Bombay High Court, Union Law Minister Arjun Ram Meghwal announced on Twitter.